anarcat/terms-benchmarks/README.md

 | urxvt      |     ✓       |      ✓       |    ✓     |            |          |     ✓     |    ✓   |     |  ✓  |   ✓   |    ✓      |      ✓     |    ✓    | 9.22-1+b1       |
 | xfce       |     ✓       |      ✓       |    ✓     |     ✓      |          |           |        |  ✓  |  ✓  |       |    ✓      |      ✓     |    ✓    | 0.8.3-1         |
 | xterm      |             |              |    ✓     |            |          |           |        |     |     |       |           |      ✓     |         | 327-2           |

-The above was a more elaborate table of tests performed on Debian 9, but not validated on later versions with Fedora 27.

 Performance tests
 =================